iszczesniak/cpp/move/index.md

 The move semantics applies only to the data of class types, so I'll talk about *objects*, and not *data* as I do elsewhere.
 An object is an instance of a class type (i.e., a piece of memory interpreted according to how a class or a structure was defined).
-The state of the object is called the *value*.
+Usually the state of the object is called the *value*.

 The definition of the value of an object depends on the implementation of the class.
 Usually the value of an object is the state of its base and member objects.
-However, there might be some supporting data in an object (e.g., some cache data) that do not have to be part of the object value.
+However, there might be some supporting data in an object (e.g., some cache data that are part of the object state) that do not have to be part of the object value.

 The value of an object can be copied when the object is: